 Funds will be expected to take reasonable steps to gather information about their members to inform the formulation and review of their strategy.
-HESTA has superannuation-related data on our membership; however, it can be limited or outdated given the high level of disengagement of many members.
-Super funds do not automatically receive enough information to develop a retirement income strategy for beneficiaries who are retired or are approaching retirement, e.g. information related to externally held investments or Centrelink eligibility.
+HESTA has superannuation-related data on our membership; however, it can be limited or outdated given the voluntary nature of information provision from members and the limited information required to be provided by employers.
+Super funds do not automatically receive enough information to develop a retirement income strategy for beneficiaries who are retired or who are approaching retirement, to the extent that this includes non-superannuation income, e.g. information related to externally held investments or Centrelink eligibility.

-We encourage the Government to explore measures to support the provision and use of data by trustees on a de-identified basis (from agencies such as the ATO).
+We continue to encourage the Government to explore measures to support the provision of data to trustees on a de-identified basis (from agencies such as the ATO).
 This would help to ensure the types of assistance offered are appropriate and beneficial.
-This data, in addition to publicly available data and information collected from surveys, would assist funds to appropriately determine classes or sub-classes of members for the purposes of the strategy.
+This data, in addition to publicly available data and information collected from surveys, would assist funds to appropriately determine classes of members for the purposes of the strategy.